REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 *   Connectors: in `/etc/tomcat/server.xml`, define a new AJP connector at port 8009.

-    Note

     > **Note**
-    > Tomcat7 already has this connector defined, but in an insecure way that would be opening the connector to outside connections as well.
+    > Tomcat already has this connector defined, but in an insecure way that would be opening the connector to outside connections as well.
 Comment the original definition out and instead put this definition in.
     ```
        <Connector port="8009" address="127.0.0.1"
                   enableLookups="false" redirectPort="443" protocol="AJP/1.3"
                   tomcatAuthentication="false"
                   secretRequired="false" />
     ```
 *   And comment out the existing http connector defined for port 8080:
     ```
         <!--
         <Connector port="8080" maxHttpHeaderSize="8192"